We all have our own reasons and preferences in our travels. For me, that involves a lot of nature, food, booze, and

 There are 2 ways I have traveled.
 It can be a carefree, unstructured wandering into the world or a planned out set itineraries travel.
 Of course, most trips are an actual a medium between those two ends.

 When I first started to travel, I bought a ticket and booked my first night at my destination and the rest I figured out as as I went.
-During graduate school and planning for my fiancee and myself, time and money are much more limited.
+During graduate school and planning for Meg and myself, time and money are much more limited.
 This is where the second form of travel comes in.
 A planned out itinerary can save a lot more money, even free with travel

 hacking enthusiast tips out there.
 So planning how I use my time to travel was very important to be able to accomplish some of our travel goals (especially backpacking trips).
 Now, we have shifted back toward a middle as out recent trips been more last minute decisions on when can take time off.

 Whether you are a super planner like I can be, want to learn from our mistakes, or just want some info on travel, hiking, and backpacking around the world, hopefully our magazine styled trip reports will provide you the information to get you where you want to go.
 This includes my pre-trip resources, on the trail experiences, and my impressions.

-Supporting us on Patreon is also the best avenue for my undivided attention if you have any question about our trips or inquiries, feel free to email me at wangjm.walks(a)gmail.com or contact me via social media.
+Supporting us on Patreon is also the best avenue for my undivided attention if you have any question about our trips or inquiries, feel free to email me at wangjm.walks(a)gmail.com, via social media.